Configure multiple ITSI deployments to use the same indexing layer

 anomaly_detection indexes listed in

 $SPLUNK_HOME/etc/apps/SA-IndexCreation/default/indexes.conf.
 Append the name of the environment to the original index name.
+Ensure that index names have not changed when you upgrade between ITSI versions.

 For more information about creating indexes, see Create custom indexes in the Splunk Enterprise Managing Indexers and Clusters of Indexers manual.